 Almighty Zeus.
 I couldn’t breathe at this point.

-None other than Lenny Bruce could illustrate what’s revealed in that moment, the hypocrisy of not only Midge’s life but that of 1950s America altogether, and thus Sherman-Palladino and company brilliantly set the tone for her show.
+None other than Lenny Bruce could illustrate what’s revealed in that moment, the hypocrisy of not only Midge’s life but that of 1950s America altogether, and thus Sherman-Palladino brilliantly set the tone for her show.

 Originally, Sherman-Palladino had intended Lenny Bruce to appear only in the first episode for the purpose I describe above and to inspire Midge toward a standup career of her own.
 But the chemistry between Rachel Brosnahan’s Midge and Luke Kirby’s Lenny captured viewers’ hearts so mightily she couldn’t not have the pair interact more regularly.
-Along the way, fans began shipping the duo, hoping for romantic developments.
+Along the way, fans began shipping them, hoping for romantic developments.
 Christine Laskodi of Tell-Tale TV summarizes the moment when it almost did:

 Midge Maisel and Lenny Bruce are a powder keg of intense romantic desire that is clearly on the edge of sheer explosion.
 Their will-they-won’t-they dance has become one of the most fascinating and heartbreaking parts of The Marvelous Mrs. Maisel.